We use cookies to improve your experience on our website. By continuing you acknowledge cookies are being used.

 The Insignia Community Foundation is pleased to collaborate with our charitable partners to bring greater financial freedom and opportunity to people in the community.
 We’re pleased to share some of the ways the Foundation is supporting our partners.

-Our people support OzHarvest through our CommUnity Program where people volunteer with Cooking for a Cause, at OzHarvest Markets and educate Nourish participants on the importance of Superannuation.
+Our people support OzHarvest through our Community Program where people volunteer with Cooking for a Cause, at OzHarvest Markets and educate Nourish participants on the importance of Superannuation.

 In 2024, the Insignia Community Foundation commenced its partnership with Cerebral Palsy Alliance by supporting CPActive Young Changemakers.
 The 12-week online advocacy and leadership program was designed by and for young people 18-30 years of age with cerebral palsy to develop skills, build confidence, create community, and provide pathways towards advocacy and leadership.